JelleKUL/generationtools/docs/Image-Diffusion.md

 ### Upscalers

-- to save on processing time, images are generated at a very small resolutiona and another network is trained to upscale the image
+- to save on processing time, images are generated at a very small resolutions and another network is trained to upscale the image

 ### Auto-encoders

-You can convert the noise image to latent space which is a lower dimentional representation
+- You can convert the noise image to latent space which is a lower dimensional representation
+- This is similar to the VAE's but the diffusion is taking place at the latent space step.

 ## Existing Models